aslinedvinsson/Gender-inequality-quiz/README.md

 - An alert message appears if the user presses the "Save" button before entering a username.

-- A scoreboard displays the usernames and points of users who have played at least once.
-When the page is reloaded, the scoreboard is reset.
+- A scoreboard is designed to showcase usernames and their corresponding points for users who have participated in the quiz at least once.
+In the event that a user opts to take the quiz a second time using the same username, the scoreboard will dynamically update the points while retaining the original username.
+However, it's important to note that when the page is reloaded, the scoreboard is reset.
+For illustration purposes, Nils and Anna are fictitious individuals who have previously taken the quiz, and their respective points are displayed on the scoreboard.
+This provides subsequent users with a reference point, allowing them to understand how points are presented and fostering a sense of competition as they strive to outperform these earlier participants.

 - A "Retake Quiz" button takes the user back to the first question of the quiz.
 The "Retake" button also resets the points from the previous attempt.